 Including the grocery shopping and decorations, you can have this potluck lunch set up in 3 hours or less!
 I am all about the quick set-up!

 Because it’s a more casual event, you don’t have to set a formal table and instead can simply set up a buffet for all the potluck dishes to go on.
-And again, because this isn’t a formal Thanksgiving dinner, you don’t have to serve a turkey!
-So I went with decadent turkey cranberry sandwiches!
+And again, because this isn’t a formal Thanksgiving dinner, you don’t even have to serve a turkey!
+I went with gourmet turkey cranberry sandwiches instead!

-To set up my table, I started with a mint cranberry spritzer, appetizers in case early guests are hungry before lunch time, and the individual turkey sandwiches for each guest.
+To set up my table, I started with a mint cranberry spritzer, appetizers in case early guests are hungry before lunch time, and individual turkey sandwiches for each guest.

 Plus, I kept the decor simple.
 No ugly dark brown, orange, and red colors!
-Instead I went with pink, gold, and orange, put up a Thanks A Lot” banner garland.
+Instead I went with pink, gold, and orange, and put up a “Thanks A Lot” banner garland.

 Simply just ask friends to tell you what dish they’ll be bringing so you don’t end up with 4 mashed potatoes and no pumpkin pie!
-Since I was doing a lunch, I asked for lunch time potato-based sides such as french fries, tots, and chips, as well as some mac and cheese, a green been salad, and simple desserts such as cookies or pies.
+Since I was doing a lunch, I asked for lunch time potato-based sides such as french fries and chips, as well as some mac and cheese, a green been salad, and simple desserts such as cookies or pies.

 With a super simple set-up, easy main course, and fast appetizer, and with friends bringing the sides and desserts, you’ll get your Friendsgiving party set up in no time!

 Looking for more Thanksgiving or Friendsgiving inspiration?
 Check out more right here: